 Both meditation and essential oils have been used as wellness tools for thousands of years.
-They have just recently, however, been recognized more and more for their long-lasting, life-changing benefits.
+Recently, they have been recognized more and more for their long-lasting, life-changing benefits.

 Essential oils are powerful!
 Today, I’m going to share with you how to use them for meditation and its associated benefits.
 First, let’s talk about what meditation really is!